 Content marketing is not only relevant in 2015, it’s a necessity.
 The way technology is trending today, it will more than likely become even more necessary in 2016 and in years to come.
 As with all of these important trends, it’s always a good idea to master the concept early, the better to get ahead of any potential competitors.

-Emily Hunter is a SEM Strategist and Outreach Supervisor at the Marketing Zen Group.
+Emily Hunter is an SEM Strategist and Outreach Supervisor at the Marketing Zen Group.
 She loves designing strategies with her team and is excited about spreading the Zen gospel.
-In her spare time, she cheers for Spirit of Atlanta, Carolina Crown and Phantom Regiment, crafts her own sodas, and crushes tower defense games.
+In her spare time, she cheers for Spirit of Atlanta, Carolina Crown, and Phantom Regiment, crafts her own sodas, and crushes tower defense games.
 Follow her on Twitter at @Emily2Zen